stefanprodan/openfaas-flux/README.md

 -o json > basic-auth.json
 ```

-Encrypt the secret with kubeseal and save it in the `secrets` dir:
+Encrypt the secret with `kubeseal` and save it in the `secrets` dir:

 ```bash
 kubeseal --format=yaml --cert=secrets/pub-cert.pem < basic-auth.json > secrets/basic-auth.yaml
 ```

-This will generate a custom resource of type `SealedSecret` that contains the encrypted credentials:
+This generates a custom resource of type `SealedSecret` that contains the encrypted credentials:

 ```yaml
 apiVersion: bitnami.com/v1alpha1